ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 ## Coins in a line

 Two players.
 There are $n$ (even) coins in a line, each with a value.
 Starting with player A, each player picks a coin from the start or end.
 Then Player 2 picks a coin from the start or end.
 Player with the max value wins.

+Greedy Heuristics:
+- Largest coin is not optimal.
+-